-11. Definitions
+11. Terms used

 In this Division —

-Bank has the meaning given by section 19;
+1990 Act means the Bank of Western Australia Act 1990 2;

-the 1990 Act means the Bank of Western Australia Act 1990 3.
+Bank has the meaning given by section 19.

 12. Auditor General may disclose information

 (1) Despite section 91 of the Financial Administration and Audit Act 1985, the Auditor General may disclose to another auditor or provide another auditor with access to, information in his or her possession or under his or her control for the purposes of the audit of the Bank’s accounts for the financial year during which the Bank is privatised under Part 2.